saylordotorg/course_hist362/Unit02.md

+---
+layout: default
+title: "HIST362: Modern Revolutions"
+course_description: "An exploration of the political and social revolutions that have shaped the modern world between the 18th and 20th centuries, with particular emphasis on their causes and lasting global impact."
+next: ../Unit03
+previous: ../Unit01
+---
 **Unit 2: Revolutions and Modernity** <span id="2"></span> **It is a commonplace among historians that the ‘modern age’ began with the French Revolution.
 Though there were revolutions in the ancient